jvzonlab/OrganoidTracker/manuals/VISUALIZER.md

 The link editor
 ---------------
-Links are the connections between cells at different time frames.
+Links are the connections between cells at different time time_points.

 Press `L` to jump to an editor for the particle links.
 Here you need to select two cells.
 Cells can be selected by double-clicking them.
 Then press `INSERT` to insert a link between cells, or `DELETE` to delete a link between two